 - Blocks of swimming lessons in the Olympiad in Key Stage 2

-- Specialist PE staff teaching in Year 5 and 6
+- Specialist PE staff teaching across KS1 and 2.

 - After school clubs offering a range of different sports